thejjw/sunbeam-charms/charms/ironic-conductor-k8s/README.md

     juju relate rabbitmq:amqp ironic-conductor:amqp
     juju relate keystone:identity-credentials ironic-conductor:identity-credentials

+After the charm has been deployed, run the set-temp-url-secret on the `ironic-conductor` leader unit:

+    juju run ironic-conductor/leader set-temp-url-secret

 ### Configuration

 This section covers common and/or important configuration options.
 See file